Issue: Louisiana should not impose additional taxes or fees on energy sources such as electricity, oil, natural gas, and other hydrocarbons.

 Fees on industry should be equitably assessed on all classes of users and be limited to those that are necessary to adequately support relevant programs in proportion to the services rendered.
 Industry fees for regulatory services or other purposes should not be diverted to support the general operations of state government.
 If the self-generated revenues are in excess of the cost of the regulatory or other program, the Legislature should reduce the fees accordingly and/or reduce the scale of the regulatory or other program.

-The Issue: The Legislature continues to amend Louisiana laws to address judicial interpretations of statutes and regulatory protocols that encourage lawsuits against the oil and gas industry.
-When judicial decisions stray from the original intent of the law, the business community must legislatively address these inconsistent interpretations.
+Issue: The Legislature continues to amend Louisiana laws to address judicial interpretations of statutes and regulatory protocols that encourage lawsuits against the oil and gas industry.
+The business community must legislatively address these inconsistent interpretations.

-LABI Position: Support any appropriate modifications to existing laws concerning oil and gas legacy lawsuits, coastal lawsuits, and environmental lawsuits along with proposed changes to mineral lease obligations.
+LABI Position: Support any appropriate modifications to existing laws concerning oil and gas legacy lawsuits, coastal lawsuits, and environmental lawsuits along with proposed changes to mineral lease obligations that bring fairness to industry and the public alike, and promote rather than quash, industry growth, employment, and long-term tax revenues without compromising reasonable protection of human health and the environment.
 Strongly defend any legislative advances made to existing law.

 Reasoning: The continual onslaught of legal action against the oil and gas industry will drive away investment in new facilities along with re-investment in existing wells.
 To the degree that Louisiana’s legal climate remains hostile towards exploration and production in our state, the industry’s prospects for funding of capital intensive projects here declines.